ignatov/intellij-erlang/README.md

 # Erlang plugin
 Erlang Plugin turns [IntelliJ IDEA](http://www.jetbrains.com/idea/) to a convenient [Erlang](http://www.erlang.org/) IDE.

-# Pre-realise builds
+# Pre-release builds
-If you would like to have some new features you can manually set up the latest version of plugin from the [intellij-erlang-builds](https://www.dropbox.com/sh/4sbgxzjto5fa21b/1cpM3Nb-yF) folder.
+You can manually set up the plugin latest version from the [intellij-erlang-builds](https://www.dropbox.com/sh/4sbgxzjto5fa21b/1cpM3Nb-yF) folder.

 ## Contributing
-If you want to help but doesn't know how, you may check out issues [for collaboration](https://github.com/ignatov/intellij-erlang/issues?labels=for+collaboration&state=open).
+If you would like to help, you may check out issues [for collaboration](https://github.com/ignatov/intellij-erlang/issues?labels=for+collaboration&state=open).
 Before sending a pull request please check that the **ErlangTestCase** is successfully passed.
 Moreover, new tests will be gladly accepted.

 ## Getting started with plugin development